Saleable Pricing

 Properties 1-4 are the same price, say £1,000,000 each, and Properties 5-7 are the same price, say £1,200,000 each.

-When only looking at Properties 1-4; Property 4 is clearly bigger than Properties 1-3, making Property 4 the most saleable, since it’s a bigger property for the same price as the other three in the area.
+When only looking at Properties 1-4 - Property 4 is clearly bigger than Properties 1-3, making Property 4 the most saleable of the four properties, since it’s a bigger property for the same price as the other three in the area.

-When only looking at Properties 4-7; Property 4 is clearly less expensive than Properties 5-7, making Property 4 once again the most saleable, since it’s a lower price for the same size property as the other three in the area.
+When only looking at Properties 4-7 - Property 4 is clearly less expensive than Properties 5-7, making Property 4 once again the most saleable of the four properties, since it’s a lower price for the same size property as the other three in the area.

-In fact, we can see that Property 4 is the most saleable property over the entire competition in the area!
+In fact, Property 4 is the most saleable property over the entire competition in the area!

-In contrast, since Properties 1-3 and 5-7 do not offer as strong of a value proposition, they’re bound to attract fewer buyers or less buyer interest, and therefore weaker levels of interest, competition and demand, resulting in fewer or no offers!
+In contrast, since Properties 1-3 and Properties 5-7 do not offer as strong of a value proposition, those properties are bound to attract fewer buyers or less buyer interest (or even no buyers or interest), leading them to receiving weaker levels of interest, competition and demand, resulting in fewer or no offers!

-Hopefully, we can now see why it’s incredibly important to be the most saleable property in the area, otherwise if our home simply fell in line with the competition, with the asking price aligned with theirs, then it will not be any more saleable than the competition.
-In other words, our home will fail to stand out and fail to excite buyers and stimulate interest, and consequently end up stagnant and stale on the market along with the competition!
+If we are not offering a strong value proposition, then our home will not be any more saleable than the competition.
+Our home will fail to stand out and fail to excite buyers and stimulate their interest, and in all likelihood end up stagnant and stale on the market!

-For the purposes of these examples, I’ve only discussed saleability relative to the property size.
+For the purposes of providing a simple example, I’ve only so far discussed saleability relative to the property size.
 Saleability can also be relative to the presentation of the property, as the value proposition can also be found in the level of presentation on offer.

-To better understand this, let’s consider a similar scenario.
+To better understand this, let’s consider a similar scenario as before.

-Let’s assume once again that there are seven properties in the same area, only this time for the purposes of this particular example, all of the properties are the same size.
+Let’s assume once again that there are seven properties in the same area, with each and every one of those properties competing against one another for the buyers’ attention and interest - only this time, all of the properties are the same size but offer different levels of presentation.

 Properties 1-3 offer adequate presentation, whereas Properties 4-7 offer superb presentation.